keeks-mtl/go-tennis/README.md

 - Ability to delete a comment
 - Ability to cancel a lesson
 - To check in realtime on register form if the username already exists.
+- Ability for coaches to log in and see all their lessons & students who have signed up for them.

 ## Data Modelling